bramvanoploo/su-endless-scroll/README.md

 # angular-su-endless-scroll
 Endless scrolling for AngularJs

+An AngularJs directive by Bram van Oploo -> http://sudo-systems.com

 # About
 This module has been inspired by [sroze](https://github.com/sroze) his [ngInfiniteScroll module](http://sroze.github.com/ngInfiniteScroll/).
 It wasn't working in my project and I found his code a bit over complicated for the task.
 Less code == less issues.
 That's why I've created my own version.
 No code from his project has been used, whatsoever.